This Jewel Cake is sure to be the hit of your party. With the mosaic design of the jello inside, each cake slice is more special than the last.

 Beautiful Jewel Cake

 I love, love, love easy recipes, but some look way too complicated to actually be achievable.
 I hope that you are not of that opinion with this dessert.
 Yes, it’s beautiful.
 Yes, there’s a long list of ingredients.
 Yes, it will take some time.
-However, it’s not difficult and the result of this beautiful Jewel Cake is sure to be a showstopper!
+However, it’s not difficult and the result is this beautiful Jewel Cake that is sure to be a showstopper!
 Each slice is special and unique, just like every guest at your party.
-This cake would be perfect for any Princess Party and can be personalized by changing the colors used in the cake, frosting, and jello.
+This cake would be perfect for a Princess Party and can be personalized by changing the colors used in the cake, frosting, and jello.

 This cake has been on my bucket list for a few years now.
 I was amazed when I saw it on Sprinkle Bakes and I wanted to make my own version of it.
 I loved her hot pink version with the primary colors of jello.
 There is just something about the colors that just put a smile on my face and make me happy.
 I wanted something a bit more pastel and tropical.

 While I was shopping, I saw that Jell-O had some “tropical” flavors out for the summer.
 So I picked up a box of Pineapple, Mango, and Apple.
 I also got Pina Colada, Strawberry Daiquiri, and Margarita flavors and almost went down that road… but… I didn’t.

 This recipe technically does take three days to make.
 So, here’s what what you can do to make it easier for you –

 - Day 1 – Make the jello.
 Make three different packets of jello and set in the fridge overnight.

 - Day 2 – Make this entire cake and then put it in the fridge overnight.
 It needs to sit overnight to allow the gelatin in the whipped cream to firm up so that you can get beautiful slices from it.